-At the corner location, place the first block as shown, with the Closed-End facing out and the Batter Indicator arrow pointing Forward.
-Abut the next block perpendicular to the first, ensuring the Closed-End face of the first block and Front face of the second block are Flush.
+At the corner location, place a corner block as shown, with the Batter in Forward Alignment.
+Abut a standard block perpendicular to the first, ensuring the corner face of the first block and Front face of the second block are Flush.
 Install all blocks with the Batter Indicator pointing Forward.